Forschungsstelle für Sozial- und Wirtschaftsgeschichte, University of Zurich, 2023-2025

 Banking, and in particular international banking, has served as a foundational element of the global financial system while also playing an ever-increasing role in our everyday lives.
 Surprisingly, not much is known about the formation and development of international banking networks.
 Moreover, there is a lack of information regarding how international transactions and interbank connections were managed, built and later developed into our current system.
 The EU-funded GloCoBank project aims to change this.
 It plans to compile and analyse a set of data and combine it with extensive archival research, thus creating a comprehensive data source.
 The project’s results will provide a much more granular assessment of the patterns and dynamics of international banking.

 GloCoBank is a 5-year research project funded by the European Research Council (ERC) which seeks to identify and analyse the international network of correspondent banking relationships across the 20th century.
 The project is led by Professor Catherine Schenk.
+In 2021-2022, I was a Postdoctoral researcher on this project, in charge of the European networks WP.
+I am now associated researcher.

 The origins of the fight against financial crime in Switzerland (1970-1990)